 What are the largest markets for non-native English-speaking teachers?

 If you’re already qualified, or soon to be, you might now be asking yourself, “Where can I teach English as a non-native speaker?”
 Let’s take a look, by region.

 Due to the strong demand for teachers, Asia is a popular location for non-native English speaking teachers.
-Many teachers find positions in China, where the requirements are typically TEFL certification, a 4-year degree, and a high level of English proficiency.
+Many teachers find positions in China, where the requirements are typically in-person or online TEFL certification, a 4-year degree, and a high level of English proficiency.
 Thailand is another option with similar requirements, whereas in Cambodia, another option for NNESTs, it’s not always necessary to have a 4-year university degree if you are TEFL certified.